botworld-wiki/beatburger.github.io/_bots/virus.md

 title: "Virus"
 name: "Virus"
-description: "Epic Brawler: Best bot - Virus hacks into its foes, turning them against each other"
+description: "Epic Brawler: Virus has been strong ever since he's been introduced and does its job perfectly in any team that he's put in.
+He has beefy HP and disrupts the enemy team by making them fight eachother through hacking.
+This also means less damage done on your own team, but when used well with [Hypercharge](/hypercharge), can completely negate an enemy team's burst and use it against them. - Virus hacks into its foes, turning them against each other"
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885549560108306464/virus.png"
 breadcrumbs:
   Bots: "/bots"